-In my opinion the store did a disservice to themselves and to my friend all to gain a potential great “one time sale”…maybe… A 30 second conversation with me made my friend realize that maybe they over paid, or even worse… bought the wrong product and now they’re second guessing the purchase.
+In my opinion, the store did a disservice to themselves and to my friend all to gain a potentially great “one-time sale”…maybe… A 30-second conversation with me made my friend realize that maybe they overpaid, or even worse… bought the wrong product and now they’re second-guessing the purchase.
 All I said when they told me they bought a new laptop was, cool what made you pick the laptop you bought…. their response was I don’t know they told me it’s the best one, to which I said do you really need the best one?
-Now my friend is second guessing the purchase and now the store in question is faced with a really bad situation… a product return, a loss of sale and most likely a customer going elsewhere to deal with someone who is actually interested in helping them choose the right product.
-Typical example of selling the it…
+2 questions that anyone could have asked, and now my friend is un-sold and second-guessing the purchase and now the store in question is faced with a really bad situation… a product return, a loss of sale and most likely a customer going elsewhere to deal with someone who is actually interested in helping them choose the right product.
+A typical example of selling the it…

-As you can see, I am not a fan on how the laptop was sold, I would never advise or coach my clients to conduct business in this way.
-To those of you who feel the store was right…there is a saying and I am not 100% sure who said it..
-“Even a blind squirrel finds a nut sometimes…”
+As you can see, I am not a fan of how the laptop was sold, I would never advise or coach my clients to conduct business in this way.
+To those of you who feel the store was right…there is a saying and I am not 100% sure who said it… “Even a blind squirrel finds a nut sometimes…”

 Selling The Why…

 You could say that there are countless reasons why people buy things, I believe it really only boils down to two problems… a want or a need.
-The problem doesn’t have to be a catastrophe… If we want to increase our over all selling we need to discover the problem no mater how big or small it is.
+The problem doesn’t have to be a catastrophe… If we want to increase our overall selling we need to discover the problem no matter how big or small it is.